 John M. Geesbreght Education Center

-The Simulation Medical Training Center provides multidisciplinary medical simulation training in areas of pre-hospital, emergency department/trauma, critical care and operating room.
+The Amon G. Carter Medical Simulation Training Center provides multidisciplinary medical simulation training in areas of pre-hospital, emergency department/trauma, critical care and operating room.
 The center offers professional skills development and enhancement, including technical and functional expertise training, problem-solving and decision-making skills.
 It also covers interpersonal and communications skills and team-based competencies.

 The training center, used primarily for pre-hospital and acute care providers in the City of Fort Worth, is open from of 8 a.m. to 5 p.m.
 Monday through Friday.
 Community benefits include: